circularsquare/circularsquare.github.io/pages/friends/nanachimitty.md

 when i plank sometimes they go inside my shirt and it feels super fuzzy and nice.

+if they were plants (which is a ridiculous idea, since they are bunnies and not plants), then mitty would be mimosa pudica and nanachi would be purslane.

+mimosa pudica, also known as sensitive plant, has leaves that close quickly when touched. it has thorns and fluffy pink flowers. it's native to [lakta](/places/lakta).

+purslane is a quick growing plant with round leaves that spreads seeds everywhere. it's edible, and its tart leaves are sometimes used in salads.

 <img src="/assets/plants/nanachimitty.jpeg">
 <img src="/assets/plants/nanachitube.jpeg">